vseryakov/backendjs/README.md

 - try to access the instance via HTTP port for the API console or documentation

 NOTE: if running behind a Load balancer and actual IP address is needed set Express option in the command line `-api-express-options {"trust%20proxy":1}`.
-In the config file replacing spaces with %20 is not needed.
+In the config file replacing spaces with %20 is not required.

 ## AWS Beanstalk deployment